yours-org/yours-wallet/CONTRIBUTING.md

-## Contributing to Panda Wallet
+## Contributing to Yours Wallet

-Thank you for your interest in contributing to Panda Wallet!
+Thank you for your interest in contributing to Yours Wallet!
 Your contributions are what move the project forward.
 Please follow these steps to set up your development environment and ensure that your code adheres to our formatting standards.

 ## Getting Started